akintolafemi/ubulu/README.md

 3. JWT token is generated at login
 4. A screener can not access the resource meant for an evaluator and vice versa; following strict role based access (RBA)

+## Authentication

+Two system users are seeded into the database

+1. screener: gracepen@ubulu.africa
+2. evaluator: johndoe@ubulu.africa
+   Password for both accounts is password

 ## Resources

 - [NestJS Documentation](https://docs.nestjs.com).